HuaweiDatacomm/ansible-gen-examples/vpn-service-example/README.md

 ![](pictures/toplogy.png)

-We will create a vpn service between PE1 and PE2.
+We will create a L3VPN service between PE1 and PE2.
 In this example, we only show how to configure PE1.

 ## Procedure